 The Flint Hills of Kansas and the Osage Hills of northern Oklahoma are the last substantial contiguous stand of tallgrass prairie in North America, and one of the world’s most endangered ecosystems.

 The subtle beauty of the Flint Hills has been an inspiration to musicians, poets and artists for generations.
-It is a place where man and nature have been able to successfully coexist, and it provides many important lessons for us as we work to care for our planet.
+It is a place where man and nature have been able to successfully coexist, and it provides many important lessons as we work to care for our planet.